-At 31 March 2023, the Authority has a contingent liability relating to the 2015 Firefighters' Pension Scheme.
+At 31 March 2024, the Authority has a contingent liability relating to the 2015 Firefighters' Pension Scheme.
 An employment tribunal case was brought against the Government in relation to possible discrimination in relation to the introduction of the 2015 Firefighters' Pension Scheme.
 The scheme included transitional protection arrangements between the old scheme and the new scheme.
 These transitional arrangements were found to be unlawful as they discriminated on the grounds of age.
-Fire Authorities are in a difficult position as they are required to implement the remedy in a timely manner whilst the discriminatory part of the pension legislation is not expected to be updated until at least October 2023.
-After the withdrawal of its Immediate Detriment guidance, the government recommended that the application of Immediate Detriment should cease new legislation is in place due to the difficulties particularly around tax arrangements.
-However, due to the risk of future litigation, the Authority approved continuation of applying immediate detriment remedy at its Policy and Strategy meeting on 1 April 2022.
-It is not yet clear what future costs the Authority will face in implementing the McCloud remedy and whether there will be any new burden grant available from the government to cover these costs.
-The Authority approved the creation of a £200k earmarked reserve to cover potential McCloud costs in April 2022.
+Nationally, an Immediate Detriment remedy was issued prior to the new legislation, this was to help Fire Authorities implement in a timely manner, however it was withdrawn due to the difficulties particularly around tax arrangements.
+Due to the to requirement to implement the remedy in a timely manner and due to the risk of future litigation, the Authority approved continuation of applying immediate detriment remedy at its Policy and Strategy meeting on 1 April 2022.
+The new legislation setting out the remedies took effect from 1 October 2023, with an 18-month implementation period.
+However, there continues to be numerous complexities, with issues arising nationally.
+It is not yet clear what future costs the Authority will face in implementing the remedies and whether the costs will be fully met from the government.
+The Authority approved the creation of a £200k earmarked reserve to cover potential pension remedy costs in April 2022.

 An issue with Continual Professional Development (CPD) payments to on-call firefighters has been identified, with some individuals being underpaid since the inception of CPD in July 2007.
-Until the scope of the exercise to identify these underpayments has been agreed, it is difficult to estimate the amount of arrears that may be outstanding.
+This is a national issue being dealt by the Fire Brigades Union and until the scope of the exercise is agreed, it is difficult to estimate the amount of arrears that may be outstanding.
 The Authority will work with representatives of the Fire Brigades Union to reach an agreement, but the ability to deliver a solution will depend upon the availability of the necessary data.